scyto/docker-UnifiBrowser/README.md

  Docker for unifi browser <https://github.com/Art-of-WiFi/UniFi-API-browser>

+Includes support for UniFiOS on UDMP - see note on ports

  The API Browser lets you pull raw, JSON formatted data from the API running on your controller.

 ## Required Environment Variables